 Diesel Fuel is the primary fuel source on location.
 Up to 63,000 liters could be on location in one tank at any one time.
 Fuel will be stored in double walled tanks to minimize the risk of a catastrophic spill.
 Automatic shut-off nozzles will be used for fueling to minimize the risk of minor spills.
-Additionally, the well sites are bermed.

-Should a spill occur, it would be within the berm, limiting contamination and facilitating clean-up.
+Should a spill occur, it would be on the ice pad, limiting contamination and facilitating clean-up.
 Spill contingency supplies and equipment as detailed in the Land Use Permit application will be on site in addition to the routine construction equipment (e.g. frontend loader) and road maintenance.
 In the event of a serious spill, additional equipment would be obtained from the Area "C" Oil Spill Co-operative, located in Fort Nelson, British Columbia.